Director for Government and Information Rights

-As Director for Government, Lucy is responsible for The National Archives’ offer to government, providing expert advice and guidance to government departments and public bodies, driving strategic compliance with statutory obligations including the transition to the 20-year rule, and enabling the growth of digital capability for the future preservation of born-digital government records.
+As Director for Government and Information Rights, Lucy is responsible for The National Archives’ offer to government, providing expert advice and guidance to government departments and public bodies, driving strategic compliance with statutory obligations including the transition to the 20-year rule, and enabling the growth of digital capability for the future preservation of born-digital government records.

 Prior to this, Lucy was Head of the Chief Executive and Keeper’s Private Office at The National Archives.
 Lucy’s experience in the civil service includes parliamentary, private office, government relations and strategic operations roles in the Department for Work and Pensions and the Home Office.